Teacher Travel Abroad

 For more information on programs and how to apply for a Seminar Abroad, please visit Fulbright-Hays Seminars Abroad Bilateral Projects.

 Fulbright-Hays Group Projects Abroad (GPA) provide grants to educational institutions to support overseas projects in training, research, and curriculum development in modern foreign languages and area studies for teachers, students, and faculty engaged in a common endeavor.
-Five seminars and curriculum development projects have been organized by Hemispheres's component Centers through the GPA program: LLILAS Outreach coordinated seminars in Brazil in 2010 and 2004 and Mexico in 2006, CMES outreach coordinated seminars in Turkey in 1990 and Egypt in 2005, and CREEES is organizing a program for Russia (Siberia) in 2013.
+Five seminars and curriculum development projects have been organized by Hemispheres's component Centers through the GPA program: LLILAS Outreach coordinated seminars in Brazil in 2010 and 2004 and Mexico in 2006, CMES outreach coordinated seminars in Turkey in 1990 and Egypt in 2005, and CREEES took a group to Siberia in 2013.

 Short-Term Teacher Travel